tommyettinger/anim8-gdx/README.md

       such as [this introduction](https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/).
       - This also uses a triangular-mapped blue noise texture, which means most of its pixels are in the middle of the range, and are only rarely very bright or dark.
 This helps the smoothness of the dithering.
-      - Blue noise is also used normally by SCATTER, NEUE, and WREN, as well as used strangely by CHAOTIC_NOISE.
+      - Blue noise is also used normally by SCATTER, NEUE, WREN, and BLUNT, as well as used strangely by CHAOTIC_NOISE.
+    - If BLUE_NOISE doesn't look quite right for your images, you can try BLUNT, which is very close, but noisier with less checkerboard effect.
   - CHAOTIC_NOISE
     - Like BLUE_NOISE, but it will dither different frames differently, and looks much more dirty/splattered.
       - This is much "harsher" than BLUE_NOISE currently is.